 (1) On a lot occupied by a dwelling, there shall not be more than one sign pertaining to the use thereof or bearing the name and occupation of any occupant or occupants, and no such sign shall exceed one square foot in area.

-(2) For premises used for permitted home occupations, there shall be no exterior signs other than a sign not to exceed one square foot in area per side, carrying only the name and occupation of the occupant as allowed in the Table of Use Regulations included as an attachment to this Bylaw and/or § 300-14.10H(2)(c).
+(2) For premises used for permitted home occupations, there shall be no exterior signs other than a sign not to exceed one square foot in area per side, carrying only the name and occupation of the occupant as allowed in the Table of Use Regulations included as an attachment to this Bylaw and/or § 300-14.
+11.5.1.H(2)(d).

 (3) In a Residential-Urban District, a multifamily dwelling complex containing 10 or more units shall be allowed one sign not to exceed eight square feet in area per side.
 This sign shall contain only the name and address of the complex.